Zaid-Ajaj/the-elmish-book/chapters/commands/async-updates.md

   </div>
 </div>

-Despite the fact that the user only the UI change after one second, the UI was actually updated *twice*.
+Despite the fact that the user triggered the UI change only once, the UI was actually updated *twice*.
 Once immediately after `IncrementDelayed` was dispatched and another time after one second when `Increment` was dispatched from inside the command.

 We can do better than this and show the user a "loading" screen when there is an ongoing asynchronous operation in the background.
 To do so, we add a flag to the state called `Loading`:
 ```fsharp {highlight: [3]}